dandelion/dandelion-samples/dandelion-jsp/README.md

-# Sample :: Assets JSP
+# Dandelion :: Sample :: JSP

 This sample is based on a simple servlet3.x webapp